Douglas Hoyos: Biography

-Douglas Hoyos-Trauttmansdorff is a member of the Hoyos family.
+In 1990 Douglas Hoyos-Trauttmansdorff was born in Klagenfurt into the ancient House of Hoyos.
 He studied economics at the Vienna University of Economics from 2010.
 Before 2017, he worked as a project manager at NEOS and a forestry company.

 In 2012, Hoyos was elected as General-Secretary of JuLis – Young Liberals Austria, a liberal youth organisation.
 He played a leading role in the integration of JuLis as the official youth branch of NEOS.
 In 2014, he was elected president of JuLis, now renamed as JUNOS – Young liberal NEOS.
 He left office in 2019.

 He was elected to the National Council on the NEOS federal list in the 2017 federal election.
 In 2021, he was elected general-secretary of NEOS.